Diary Henry Arthur Goddard 1918 - Part 1

 the field, that they preferred to

-go and command fighting units,
+go and command fighting units;

-and each of the two was killed.
+and each of the trio was killed.

 Numberless brainless duffers